-Here, we apply the proposed method to the Cardiovascular Health Study (CHS).
-The CHS recruited 5,888 participants aged 65 years and older from four U.S. communities to study the development and progression of CHD and stroke.
-We apply our approach to the cohort of male participants, who were free of CHD at baseline.
-The data contains 995 subjects, after excluding those with missing responses and covariates.
-Among them, 851 subjects developed CHD before the end of the study.
-We include a linear combination of HDL, systolic blood pressure, and cholesterol level to form the risk categories (high vs. low).
-We investigate the association between these risk categories and the risk of CHD using a Cox
+communities to study the development and progression of CHD and stroke.
+We applied our approach to the cohort of male participants, who were free of CHD at baseline.
+It resulted in 995 subjects after excluding the ones with missing responses and covariates.
+Among them, there are 851 subjects developed CHD before the end of the study.
+We included the linear combination of HDL, systolic blood pressure, and cholesterol level to form the risk categories (high vs. low).
+We investigated the association between these risk categories and the risk of CHD in a Cox proportional hazards model, adjusting for baseline confounding covariates age, hypertension, diabetes, and smoking status.